-It consists of an indicator that measures the LH level in the urine, which increases when ovulation is about to occur.
+It measures the levels of the LH hormone in the urine, which increases when ovulation is about to occur.

-These tests can be purchased at the pharmacy and are very easy to use: they work similarly to a pregnancy test.
+These tests can be purchased at a pharmacy and are very easy to use: they work like a pregnancy test.

 What is ovulation?

-Ovulation is a process that takes place during a woman's menstrual cycle: a mature egg is released into the fallopian tube and waits to be fertilized by a sperm.
+Ovulation is a process that takes place during a woman's menstrual cycle: a mature egg is released into the Fallopian tube where it waits to be fertilized by a sperm.

-Therefore, ovulation is considered the most fertile stage of the menstrual cycle, where the probability of conception during sexual intercourse is highest.
+As such, ovulation is considered the most fertile stage of the menstrual cycle.
+This is when the probability of conception from sexual intercourse is at its highest.

 Remember that a woman's menstrual cycle usually lasts about 28 days if it is regular, during which the following phases or stages occur:

-- consists of the degradation of the endometrium in the form of vaginal bleeding when fertilization does not take place.
+- is the degradation of the endometrium in the form of vaginal bleeding when fertilization has not ocurred.

 - Follicular phase

-- a new ovarian follicle with an egg inside begins to mature to the right size.
+- a new ovarian follicle with an egg inside begins to mature to the correct size.

 - Ovulatory phase